CrayLabs/SmartSim/doc/experiment.rst

 =========
 Launchers
 =========
-`Launchers` provide SmartSim the ability to construct and execute complex workloads locally or on HPC systems with job schedulers (workload managers) like Slurm, or PBS.
+SmartSim `launchers` support constructing and executing complex workloads locally or on HPC systems with job schedulers (workload managers) like Slurm, or PBS.

 SmartSim currently supports 6 `launchers`: